Hengdong County

 Hengdong County (衡东县 (衡東縣, Héngdōng Xiàn, east of Mount Heng)) is a county located in the east of Hengyang prefecture-level city, Hunan province, China.
 It was established from the eastern part of Hengshan County in 1966 and named after the east of Mount Heng.
 The county has an area of 1926.78 km2 with a population of 746,300 (as of 2015).
 The county of Hengdong has two townships and 15 towns under its jurisdiction.
 Its seat is Mishui Town (洣水镇).

 Geography

 Hengdong County is located in the south of Hunan Province, between the Hengyang Basin and the Yanqi Basin in the middle reaches of the Xiang River.
 It borders You County to the east, the counties of Anren and Hengnan to the south, counties of Hengshan and Hengnan to the west, and counties of Xiangtan and Zhuzhou to the north.

 Hengdong is named after its location that the county is located in the east of Mount Heng.
 The county covers an area of 1926.78 km2, the longest distance is 72.9 km from north to south and 53.6 km from west to east.

+Fossils

+Fossils of a of Planocrania hendongensis, a species of the type genus of Planocraniidae, a family of terrestrial eusuchian crocodylomorphs.
+Colloquially known as the "Hoved Crocodiles" was found in the city and described in 1984.